-To wrap up we have another Sunnybank fave, Haoke Chinese Seafood Restaurant.
+Of course we have another Sunnybank fave on the list, Haoke Chinese Seafood Restaurant.
 Though a tad small, this place is the real deal, leaving the cosmetic trimmings of other, lesser yum cha aside and focusing all their attention on the food.
-The offerings are traditional, tasty, and legitimately brilliant, as is the fact that they are open until 2am 7 days a week.
-Midnight spring rolls anyone?
+The offerings are traditional, tasty, and legitimately brilliant, as is the fact that they are open until midnight seven days a week.
+Late night spring rolls anyone?

 Lording over Chinatown Mall is a Fortitude Valley veteran, King of Kings.
 As one of Brisbane’s most iconic spots for yum cha, King of Kings is filled with a bustling energy unlike any other place.
 It has been synonymous with old-school yum cha for decades and within that time, the menu hasn’t changed much, and that’s a big part of the appeal.
 They’ve also got one hell of an egg-custard tart recipe.